ifrzky/pangoline-engine/README.md

 ## About

-Pangoline Engine is developed by Kelompok 2..
+Pangoline Engine is developed by ifrzky

 ## Acknowledgments